 Exception: Onsen Pools

 Some facilities have onsen pools where swimsuits are required.
-This is a separate area from the bathing facility.
+This is a separate area from the bathing facilities.

 Rule